zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/05-securing-liferay/04-securing-web-services/04-using-auth-verifiers.md

 ## Configuring Built-In Authentication Verifiers

 `AuthVerifier`s are created by developers, and are processed automatically as long as they're registered in the OSGi runtime.
 This layer and surrounding processes are provided by the `AuthVerifierFilter` class that implements the `javax.servlet.Filter` interface.
-Configuration for Auth Verifiers that ship with the product include:
+Configuration for Auth Verifiers that ship with the product include

 * [Basic Auth Header](#basic-auth-header)*
 * [Digest Authentication](#digest-auth-header)